-As we create and implement marketing campaigns we begin to get customers into our ecosystem through a “funnel”.
+As we create and implement our marketing campaigns, we begin to get customers into our ecosystem through a “funnel”.
 There can be a seemingly endless amount of complexity to creating a funnel, but in all honesty – KEEP IT SIMPLE.

 Now, for someone that has stayed for a bit and clicked around on my website, I’ll often ask them for their email address or another form of communication to reach back out to them if they’d like.
 This usually happens at the MOFU stage.

-For BOFU… BOFU is where we want to have the customer take action.
-Reach for their wallet, dig out their credit card and purchase / sign up for whatever it is we have to offer.
+BOFU is where we want to have the customer take action.
+Reach for their wallet, dig out their credit card and purchase/sign up for whatever it is we have to offer.

-Now, as I’m sure you’ve noticed by now… not every customer made it to the BOFU stage.
+As I’m sure you’ve noticed by now… not every customer made it to the BOFU stage.
 We lost a decent amount of people along the way as we progressed down this funnel.
-And that’s perfectly okay because we really only want those they are interested enough to buy or sign up for something.
+And that’s perfectly okay because we really only want those that are interested enough to buy or sign up for our affiliate offer.

-Part of the beauty of affiliate marketing is you get an INSANE about of data and customer contact information each time someone visits your website.
+The beauty of affiliate marketing is that you get an INSANE amount of data and customer contact information each time someone visits your website.

-After all, I have spent my time and hard-earned money acquiring these customers, I’m certainly going to reach back out to them to see if there is anything else I can.
+After all, I have spent my time and hard-earned money acquiring these customers, I’m certainly going to reach back out to them to see if there is anything else I can do.